kasslent/clc-digital-skills/_lessons/module-2.1.md

 >## EXERCISE: Sketch a website layout
 >Using paper and pen/pencil, roughly sketch a 12 column grid on the paper.
 Use this as a base for the layout for a website.
+Be sure to refer to the content for your website that you worked on in our first class.
+You will now explore what you want this content to look like on the page.s
 >
 >Block out areas of the page for your content.
 Experiment with multiple layouts.
 Remember the tips of size, alignment and spacing when arranging your content.